Bank Act (Canada): Structure

 The Act groups banks in three schedules.
 Schedule I banks are domestic banks allowed to accept deposits.
-Schedule II banks are subsidiaries of foreign banks that allowed to accept deposits through branches in Canada.
+Schedule II banks are subsidiaries of foreign banks that are allowed to accept deposits through branches in Canada.
 Schedule III banks are foreign banks with certain restrictions upon the banking business they can conduct in Canada.

 The Canadian banking industry includes 20 domestic banks, 24 foreign bank subsidiaries and 22 foreign bank branches operating in Canada.
 ATB Financial, a financial institution owned by the Government of Alberta, and Canada's many credit unions, are not included in this list.